kedacore/keda-docs/content/docs/2.0/scalers/redis-lists.md

 ### Trigger Specification

-This specification describes the `redis` trigger that scales based on the length of a list in Redis.
+This specification describes the `redis` trigger that scales based on the length of a list,hash,set or sorted-set in Redis.

 ```yaml
 triggers: